 What you also need to be aware of is what was called the "free care pool" that covers the uninsured medical expenses of those who are under a certain income level, has changed in name and how it operates.
 It is now called the Health Safety Net (HSN).
 From what we understand, the State will now be tying payment for medical expenses for those who are eligible for free care to if they are Massachusetts residents (only Massachusetts residents will be able to covered by the free care pool).
 WHAT this does not mean is that they will not deny you health care- but it may mean your medical expenses for receiving the care may not be covered by "free care pool" even if your income level would make it so.
 Again we strongly suggest you contact a health care advocate for more information on HSN and if you are eligible for it.
 Please also see our section on the HSN

 If you are an immigrant (legal or illegal) there is an organization that can help you navigate visa options, citizenship issues, adjustment of status, replacement/renewal of legal permanent residency cards, etc..
-The organization is the Massachusetts Immigration & Refugee Advocacy Coalition and the staff person who has agreed to be the artist contact is: Carly Burton 617-350-5480x208 and her email is: cburton@miracoalition.org
+The organization is the Massachusetts Immigration & Refugee Advocacy Coalition and the contact info: 617-350-5480 www.miracoalition.org

 If you need legal help, contact the Massachusetts Volunteer Lawyers for the Arts: 617-350-7600